-- 16)17) Subject matter of the audits relevant for this GUID will concern Public Procurements.
+- 17) Subject matter of the audits relevant for this GUID will concern public procurements.
 The subject matter relates to the question "what is audited" and is defined in the audit scope.
 The audit will normally result in an audit report with a conclusion on the subject matter.
-The conclusion will express the auditor's assessment of the subject matter based on the criteria which the auditor has identified GUID 5280 - Gisl SAMAGE FORTAL BUICTION FUBLIC PROCUREMENT - 17)18)Depending on audit objectives or audit questions, the subject matter of an audit of Public Procurement may cover all or separate stages of the procurement cycle, processes at individual stages or may relate to procurement function in overall.
+The conclusion will express the auditor's assessment of the subject matter based on the criteria which the auditor has identified as suitable for the audit. - 18) Depending on audit objectives or audit questions, the subject matter of an audit of public procurement may cover all or separate stages of the procurement cycle, processes at individual stages or may relate to procurement function in overall.